rogervendrell/MCV-C5-Group7/README.md

 ---

 **b.
-Grounded SAM with text prompts**
+Grounded SAM with Text Prompts**

-Use **Grounded SAM** to perform segmentation based on **text prompts**.
+Use **Grounded SAM** to perform segmentation using **text prompts**.

-Example prompts:
+Examples:

 * `"car"`
 * `"person"`

-Evaluate results on KITTI-MOTS.
+Evaluate segmentation performance on KITTI-MOTS.

 ---

 **c.
-SAM with detection model prompts**
+Detection + SAM Pipeline**

-Use the **bounding boxes produced by the best object detection model from Week 1** as prompts for SAM.
+Use bounding boxes generated by the **best object detection model from Week 1** as prompts for SAM.

 Pipeline:

-1. Run object detection model
+1. run object detection
-2. Extract bounding boxes
+2. extract bounding boxes
-3. Provide boxes as prompts to SAM
+3. provide bounding boxes as SAM prompts

 ---

 **d.
+Compare Segmentation Pipelines**

-Compare segmentation pipelines**
+Compare results between:

-Compare the segmentation quality of:

 * **Grounded SAM (text prompts)**
-* **SAM using detection bounding boxes**
+* **SAM with bounding boxes from the detection model**

-Metrics and qualitative comparisons are analyzed.

 ---